 Disclaimer for mytravelslog.com

-Ban Rak Thai was a small village I heard of by chance from a raving traveler in passing.
-She claimed it was her favorite spot, hidden from the mass North American tourists.
+Ban Rak Thai is a small village I heard of by chance from a raving traveler in passing.
+She claimed it was her favorite spot, hidden from the masses of North American tourists.
 I was so intrigued by her praise of this small town, it sounded fake.
-So, the next day, I decided to go.
-I rented myself a bike and started my 4 hour journey through the jungled hills to the small secluded town.

 Ban Rak Thai Village in Thailand with the sun poking over the surrounding mountains